-I’m a firm believer that we make time for the things that matter most to us.
-Although, it’s difficult to make time for blogging when you’re still working a 9-5 job, it is possible.
+I believe that we make time for the things that matter most to us.
+Although it’s challenging to make time for blogging when you’re still working a 9-5 job, it is possible.
 Grab your calendar and a pen/pencil, and read my suggestions below.

 Mark Weekly Tasks On Your Calendar

 What else do you have to do each week?
 Help the kids with their homework after fixing dinner?
 Write that down as well.
-Do you workout at the gym, go for run, take a basketweaving class?
+Do you work out at the gym, run, or take a basketweaving class?
 Write all of it down on your calendar.
-I wrote prayer on Tuesdays at 6:30pm and Bible study on Wednesdays at 7:00pm.
-I also marked time down to write my bible study lessons.
+I wrote prayer on Tuesdays at 6:30 pm and Bible study on Wednesdays at 7:00 pm.
+I also marked time down to write my Bible study lessons.

 Now, be honest and write down all the times you check your personal Facebook, Instagram, and Twitter accounts.
 Write down how long you sit in front of the television.
 Write down how long you sit on the phone chatting with your girlfriends.

 Let’s not forget that we need sleep.
 So make sure you write down resting times.
 I know some of you are getting discouraged already.
 I hear you, “Aretha – I’m simply too busy to work on my blog.”
 Stay with me for a second.

 Prioritize Your Tasks

 Go back through the items you wrote down and circle the necessary ones, the ones on which there is no compromising.
 Underline the ones you probably need to complete, although they aren’t a priority.
 Place a star by those that aren’t necessary, but you enjoy doing them (Checking Facebook, watching television, etc.).
 I spend a LOT of time scrolling through social media, so I placed stars next to those.